EvelynPloetz/Deep-LASI/docs/source/installation.rst

    .. note::

-      When installing Python, check the box "Add Python 3.X to Path", choose "Customize installation", klick next and check the box "Install for all Users".
-This will change the installation path to "C:\ProgramFiles\PythonXX", which is neccessary for MATLAB to automatically find the Python executable.
+      When installing Python, check the box "Add Python 3.X to Path", choose "Customize installation", click next and check the box "Install for all Users".
+This will change the installation path to "C:\ProgramFiles\PythonXX", which is necessary for MATLAB to automatically find the Python executable.

 After installation you can check the MATLAB integration by entering the following command into the MATLAB Command Window: